The insider advice on this page is from one of Wendy’s Trusted Travel Experts for the Pacific Northwest: Sheri Doyle of Pacific Northwest Journeys.

 Port Angeles, on the Olympic Peninsula.
 It still shows its blue-collar logging and fishing roots, but it’s grown into a town worth spending some time in.
 The waterfront is refurbished and the Feiro Marine Life Center is worth visiting for its interactive aquariums.
 Next Door Gastropub serves pub cuisine made with fresh local ingredients, pours local craft beers, and hosts local bands.

 Friday Harbor.
-This town in San Juan Island is nice enough and has excellent restaurants, but I don’t go to the San Juans to stay in a town—I want to be out in the countryside.
+This town in San Juan Island is nice enough and has excellent restaurants, but you don’t go to the San Juans to stay in a town—you want to be out in the countryside.

 September: This is a great time to travel to both the San Juan islands and the peninsula.
 The weather is usually still very nice, but there are fewer tourists around than you’d find in July and August.